Part 5

 The people who run the Small World Stage actually host their own grassroots festival in Kent twice a year in May and August and you will find lots of folky acoustic stuff going on here together with a vegetarian cafe.

 Also in the main market area you will find the Babylon Uprising tent blasting out reggae and dub tunes from their soundsystem throughout the day and into the early hours.
+This is Jeremiah Asiamah & Friends providing the grooves in 2025.

 If you follow the northern path between the Pyramid and Other Stages through an area which has become known as "The Reach" you will stumble across a venue which popped up unannounced in 2022 called The Hive.
 If you are rushing between the 2 main stages it's very easy to get waylaid here by something unexpected.